 Spherification is a cool technique that transforms liquids into solid, edible spheres.
-(Get it?
-SPHERE-ification?)
-Chefs use spherification to add color, texture, and flavor to their dishes—now you can, too!

 Have you heard about our Young Chefs’ Club?
 Members get a themed (and kid-tested) box delivered each month!

 Add 2 tablespoons pomegranate juice to small bowl.
 Sprinkle gelatin over surface of juice.
 Use rubber spatula to stir until no large lumps of gelatin remain.
 Set aside.

 Use oven mitts to remove liquid measuring cup from microwave (ask an adult for help).
 Pour hot pomegranate juice into bowl with gelatin mixture.
 Whisk mixture until fully combined and no lumps remain.

 Remove container of oil from refrigerator and place in center of large bowl.
 Arrange ice around container of oil.
 (Surrounding the oil with ice will keep it cold while you’re forming your spheres.)
 Carefully remove lid from container of oil.

 Fill second medium bowl about halfway with cold water.
 Transfer spheres from fine-mesh strainer to bowl of cold water.
 Use rubber spatula to gently stir spheres in water.
 Working over sink, gently pour water-sphere mixture back into strainer, letting water go down drain.
 Serve.
 (Leftover spheres can be stored in airtight container, covered with layer of vegetable oil, for up to 1 week.
 Follow steps 8 and 9 to rinse spheres before serving.)